resistaiart/forge-service/README.md

 **Diagnostics also include alternative options for each setting, helping users understand how to tweak their settings for different outcomes.**

 ### Safety Scrubbing
 **Safety scrubbing ensures that no harmful or disallowed content is used in the prompt.
-The service filters out:**
+The Forge filters out:**
 - NSFW or explicit content
 - Child-related terms or youth-coded tokens
 - Other unwanted keywords, such as abuse or violence

 ### Integrations
-**The Forge Service can integrate with various external systems, such as:**
+**The Forge can integrate with various external systems, such as:**
 - External APIs: Can connect to platforms like HuggingFace, CivitAI, etc.
 - Workflow Patches: Supports ComfyUI patches for user-specific workflows.